Aller au contenu

 • Dual action for oily roots / dry ends

-• Organic essential oils
+• Organic essential oils in the mix

-• Holistic Greek approach
+• Holistic Greek formulation philosophy

 Weaknesses:

-• Higher price (€12-16)
+• Pricier (€12-16)

-• Limited availability in France
+• Hard to find in France

 How to choose your brand for oily hair